jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 containing, or in response to those containing, one of nine anti-authority words between Anglosphere and Sinosphere Twitter users.
-Like James Dean’s character in Rebel Without a Cause, Anglosphere users appear to view rebellious acts less badly than others.
+Like James Dean’s character in Rebel Without a Cause, Anglosphere users appear to view rebellious acts more positively than others.